-Isometric exercises, also known as static strength training, are contractions of a particular muscle for an extended period of time.
+Isometric exercises, also known as static strength exercises, are contractions of a particular muscle for an extended period of time.
 You get into a fixed position and hold it for as long as you can.
 Including isometric training in your training routine has the dual benefit of injury prevention and strength building.
-These isometric exercises build a foundation of strength to support you when you advance to more dynamic, explosive routines.
+Each static exercise builds a foundation of strength to support you when you advance to more dynamic, explosive routines.
 They are particularly beneficial when rebuilding from injury.

 To get the most out of isometric exercises, focus on one area of your body and do different variations of each pose.
 Over time, consistently doing isometric exercises can help increase strength and improve body control when attempting dynamic exercises—which includes running.
 With isometric exercises, unlike dynamic exercises, you can safely increase strength with a low chance of injury because there’s no impact or complicated movements required to complete them.